 Many forwarders can provide a total logistics solution, co-ordinating the movement of freight from one part of the world to another, and liaising with both buyer and seller.

 Couriers and some forwarders offer an express service, typically for small consignments up to around 40kg.

-Some freight forwarders offer added-value services, such as delivery tracking and storage (see section 5).
+Some freight forwarders offer added-value services, such as delivery tracking, document preparation and storage (see section 5).